shonabirkett/shonabirkett/README.md

 I have more than three years experience working in the virtual reality (VR) healthcare market as a data scientist and full-stack developer.
 I decided to pursue data science after graduating with an honours bachelor of science degree in Physics.
 Since then, I have gained experience in both front-end and back-end development.
 I enjoy using Python to analyze data and create beatiful visualizations.

 :seedling: Outside of work, I love to read and spend time outdoors.
-I've recently taken an interest in learning more about nuclear energy and particle physics.

 #### Here are my technical skills:
 * Programming Languages: Python, JavaScript, HTML and CSS.